top of page

 Key Institutions and Arbitration Bodies in Oman:

-Oman Chamber of Commerce and Industry (OCCI) Arbitration Centre: The OCCI Arbitration Centre is the primary institution for arbitration in Oman, providing services for both domestic and international disputes.
-It operates under its own set of rules, which mirror international arbitration standards.
+1. Oman Chamber of Commerce and Industry (OCCI) Arbitration Centre: The OCCI Arbitration Centre is the primary institution for arbitration in Oman, providing services for both domestic and international disputes.
+It operates under its rules, which mirror international arbitration standards.

-Muscat International Arbitration Centre (MIAC): Established to enhance the arbitration environment in Oman, MIAC aims to provide a modern, internationally recognized platform for arbitration and mediation.
-It attracts both local and foreign parties looking for an impartial forum to resolve their disputes.
+2. Muscat International Arbitration Centre (MIAC): Established to enhance the arbitration environment in Oman, MIAC aims to provide a modern, internationally recognized platform for arbitration and mediation.
+It attracts local and foreign parties seeking an impartial forum to resolve their disputes.

 Conclusion: